JackAlexanderClark/VideoGames_eCommerce/README.md

 Similar, to CHAT-GPT another OpenAI product it is trained on large quantities of images and studies the relationship between objects.

-Django provides an Admin superuser backend, this will act as the fictional shopkeeper who can add items to the database to be sold to users.
+Django provides an Admin superuser backend, this will act as the fictional shopkeeper who can add items to the database to be sold to users, they can switch items to being shipped and add new items to the gallery.

+Only the admin (shopkeeper) has access to the tables and users can not access it.

 ### A step by step guide through the app: